Harry Potter Books in Order: All 8 Books + Extras

 Can I read the Harry Potter books out of order?

-You can, but I wouldn’t recommend it.
-The series builds heavily from one book to the next, and reading out of order can spoil major reveals and make character arcs less satisfying.
+You can, but I don’t recommend it.
+The series builds heavily from one book to the next, and reading out of order can spoil major reveals and make the character arcs less satisfying.

 Looking for more books in order?